 Gardening in harmony with nature instead of against is a core focus of New Food Garden.
 This makes every garden unique and place-based.
 Here in the desert Southwest United States, most gardening advice would be unusable because it's usually centered on wet, acidic soils.
 I focus on this desert region, but the fundamental skills of observation and adaptation needed here should be helpful to gardeners in any environment or climate.

-The food systems in place today largely lack nutrients we need to be healthy.
+The food systems in place today largely lack the nutrients we need to be healthy.
 Whenever you eat more vegetables, your nutrition improves.
 What better way to get those vegetables than growing them?
 Picked at peak ripeness and eaten fresh on site ensures the highest nutrient density.
 What's more, gardening has many aspects that are linked to improved mental health, such as physical activity, care for living things and contact with sunlight, fresh air and soil.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.